Admission Requirements for Advanced Degrees

 Application deadlines are as follows:

-*NOTE, we are still accepting Master’s applications for the 2018 Fall Semester at this time.
+*NOTE: We are still accepting Master’s degree applications for the 2019 Spring semester at this time.
 Please email Rebeca Orozco if you have any questions.

 MA program: Priority deadline of January 10 for fall admission and July 1 for spring admission.
 Note, spring admission is on a space available basis and we typically do not encourage spring matriculation.